 The natural harmony in this segment is already compromised, typified by very close-range views of wind farms with turbines often over 300 feet in height.
 Wind turbines completely dominate immediate-foreground views from the PCT in this portion of the TWRA.
-Despite the industrial attributes of the TWRA, the PCT offers views of a mountainous landscape at KVPs 18a and 18b in a largely rural context, and users anywhere on the trail would have a high level of scenic expectation.
+Despite the industrial attributes of the TWRA, the PCT offers views of a mountainous landscape at KVPs 18a and 18b in a largely rural context, and hikers anywhere on the trail would have a high level of scenic expectation.
 Overall, visual quality is moderate.

 As illustrated in the visual simulations for the above figures, Alternative 3 would pass on an embankment with a short viaduct over Tehachapi Willow Springs Road.
 Alternative 3 would then cross the PCT on a short viaduct near the intersection of Tehachapi Willow Springs Road and Oak Creek Road.
 At this crossing, the PCT would be lowered to provide a 12-foot clearance envelope.
 An electrical substation is located near this intersection.
 Therefore, roadway and industrial-style infrastructure already interrupt the natural harmony of the surrounding landscape.
 In addition, this trail segment occurs in the context of several miles of trail that traverse the TWRA and are strongly dominated by intensive, industrial, large-scale wind development.
-Overall, the HSR structure would be somewhat compatible with the existing cultural environment but would nonetheless introduce further urban-style infrastructural elements into a largely rural setting.
+Therefore, the HSR structure would be somewhat compatible with the existing cultural environment but would nonetheless introduce further urban-style infrastructural elements into a largely rural setting.

-Unlike Alternatives 1, 2, and 5, which involve crossing the PCT on a viaduct, Alternative 3 would traverse the area primarily on an embankment and would involve construction of a short viaduct to cross over the PCT.
+Unlike Alternatives 1, 2, and 5, which involve crossing the PCT via an approximately 1,500-footlong viaduct, Alternative 3 would traverse the area primarily on an embankment and would involve construction of a short viaduct to cross over the PCT.
 The viaduct crossing the PCT would be approximately 450 feet long, or 30 percent the size of the viaduct proposed for Alternatives 1, 2, and 5.
-The embankment feature would still be prominent and would draw focus for approximately 0.5 to 1 mile in either direction of the PCT, but because landscaping of the embankment would be consistent with the vegetation of the adjacent areas, its visibility would be substantially less than Alternatives 1, 2, and 5.
-Due to the proximity of the alternative (PCT users would cross under the alignment) and the duration of exposure for trail users, viewer exposure would be high.
-Furthermore, there is a viewer preference for preserving scenic integrity because the National Trail is a protected resource for its scenic value.
-Overall, viewer sensitivity is high.
+The embankment feature, a viaduct, would still be prominent and would draw focus for approximately 0.5 to 1 mile (15 to 40 minutes of hiking time) in either direction of the PCT, but because landscaping of the embankment would be consistent with the vegetation of the adjacent areas, its visibility would be substantially less than Alternatives 1, 2, and 5.
+Due to the proximity of the alternative (PCT hikers would cross under the alignment) and the duration of exposure for hikers, viewer exposure would be high.
 Although existing wind development already compromises the integrity of the natural environment at KVPs 18a and 18b, the embankment would further degrade visual quality from the perspective of trail users with high viewer sensitivity.
 Mitigation Measure PCT-MM#1, as described in Section 3.15, Parks, Recreation, and Open Space, is required.
 This measure requires the Authority to coordinate with the U.S. Forest Service and the Bureau of Land Management to prepare final design documents that minimize the visual impacts of the future HSR alignment on PCT users, such as through landscaping or other design features.
 This would reduce the contrasting urban appearance of the project with the natural environment and reduce impacts on visual quality.